0x6c7862/bloodhound-utils/README.md

 $ bloodhound-client
 ```

-* If there isn't a BloodHound release in `.`, `/opt` or `/usr/local` then it will be downloaded
+* If there isn't a BloodHound release in `.`, `/opt` or `/usr/local` then it will be downloaded.
-* The BloodHound client will be launched
+* The BloodHound client will be launched.

 ## Installation